ndd21/PHYS281/docs/index.md

   that we can build on.
 * Python is currently one of the most used languages in industry (see, e.g., the [IEEE Spectrum report](https://spectrum.ieee.org/static/interactive-the-top-programming-languages-2019)).
-* Python is currently used by many academics in the department.
 * There are a huge number of widely used and tested resources and packages out there for scientific computing (see, e.g., [https://wiki.python.org/moin/NumericAndScientific](https://wiki.python.org/moin/NumericAndScientific)),